Virumaandi

 Virumaandi is a 2004 Indian Tamil-language action drama film written, co-edited, produced, and directed by Kamal Haasan, who also performed in the title role.
 The cast also includes Pasupathy, Napoleon, Abhirami, Rohini, Shanmugarajan and Nassar in pivotal roles.
 The film's score and soundtrack were composed by Ilaiyaraaja.
 The film won critical acclaim and was a commercial success at the box office.
-It marked Rohini’s comeback film after an 8-year hiatus from acting.
+It marked Rohini’s comeback after an 8-year hiatus from acting.